bsharva/KPMG_Test/README.md

 1) Challenge 1 :
 A 3-tier environment is a common setup.
 Use a tool of your choosing/familiarity create these resources.
 Please remember we will not be judged on the outcome but more focusing on the approach, style and reproducibility.

+Solution : Its a terroform code under folders 'module' and 'packages' in repo

 Approach :

 THe 3-tier environment I used is build on GCP plaform.
 It consists of a nginx webserver, a GCP VM instance to host nginx and Cloud SQL as a database.
 The code is build using terraform.